jagreehal/trycatch-vs-neverthrow-vs-effect/src/comparison/streaming.md

 );
 ```

-**Pros:**
-- Powerful composition operators
-- Built-in backpressure and concurrency control
-- Error handling integrated with Effect ecosystem
-- Windowing, merging, and complex stream operations

-**Cons:**
-- Requires learning Effect paradigm
-- Heavy bundle size
-- May be overkill for simple use cases
+**Fits this constraint:** windowing, merge/split, interruption, backpressure in the same model as the rest of Effect.

+**Costs:** you are in the Effect runtime.
+Bundle is large if Stream is the only reason to adopt it.

-### 3. Awaitly Streaming (Awaitly 4)
+### 3. Awaitly (`awaitly/durable`)

-*This scenario uses `awaitly/durable` with durable workflows for backpressure and resume.
-For typed Results without workflows, see [api-comparison.md §1–2](./api-comparison.md).*
+This sample uses durable workflows because the test wants resume plus backpressure.
+For Results without workflows, see [api-comparison.md §1–2](./api-comparison.md).

-`awaitly/durable` provides Result-aware stream transformers with familiar APIs:
+Transformers are data-first functions over async iterables:

 ```typescript
 import { createWorkflow } from 'awaitly';